 The Car Connection BMW M4 Overview

-The BMW M4 is a relatively new nameplate in the German automaker's family of high-performance vehicles.
+The BMW M4 is a relatively new nameplate in the German automaker's family of high-performance vehicles, but it's not a new concept in the least.
 In 2015, BMW split its 3-Series sedans and wagons off from their coupe and convertible kin—and rechristened the two-doors the 4-Series.

 In the same vein, the M3 coupe and convertible became the M4.
 The M4 now sits at the top of the 4-Series lineup.

 The name change coincided with a next-generation car in 2015, which brought a new body structure, suspension design, and powertrains.
 Initially, it was available only as a coupe, but a convertible model was added in the first model year.

 The 2017 model now offers a Competition Package that boosts power a bit, making this quick coupe even more lightning fast.

 The M4's twin-turbocharged, inline-6 calls up some of the M3 coupe's history, as several generations used 6-cylinder engines in the past.
 This six puts out 425 horsepower and 406 pound-feet of torque, offering a very wide powerband thanks to the twin turbochargers.
 The two-door M car once again offers a choice between a 6-speed manual transmission and the latest version of BMW's M-DCT dual-clutch automatic.